Kotlin/dataframe/docs/StardustDocs/topics/add.md

 See [row expressions](DataRow.md#row-expressions)

-You can use `newValue()` function to access value that was already calculated for the preceding row.
+You can use the `newValue()` function to access value that was already calculated for the preceding row.
 It is helpful for recurrent computations:

 <!---FUN addRecurrent-->